kbdharun/Java-Programs/Class/Sep_9_class/notes.md

 ```

 - Extends, super <-- keyword
-- Example: A->B (A,B has disp functions);when using Inheritance data will be allocated for A in B and the data members are shared.
+- Example: A->B (A,B has disp functions); when using Inheritance data will be allocated for A in B and the data members are shared.

 ### Access Specifiers